kevinlin/ai-sdlc-playbook/docs/workflow/feature-based-development/03-technical-design.md

 ## Next Steps

-Once your technical specification is complete, you can proceed with the development phase where both the [Functional Requirements](02-functional-requirement.md) and Technical Design will be used together to guide the AI-powered code generation process.
+Once your technical specification is complete, you can proceed with the development phase where both the [Requirement Specification](02-requirement-specification.md) and Technical Design will be used together to guide the AI-powered code generation process.

 ## Related Resources